cold-storage/glo.sh/2017/1114-apex-xmlnode-tostring.md

 # Apex XMLNode to String

-Salesforce has a method in Apex to turn a `Dom.Document` into a `String`, but not an `XMLNode`.
+Salesforce has a method to turn a `Dom.Document` into a `String`, but not an `XMLNode`.

 If your XML is just elements with more elements or elements with text,